NabeelGhalib/Employee-Attrition-Analysis-md/README.md

 # Employee-Attrition-Analysis

-This contains dashboards , markdown file and Tableau link.
+This repository contains -
+Markdown file - my analysis of employee attrition, Dashboards - images of my Employee Attrition Dashboard, Tableau link - link to visualizations in Tableau.